xchlowex/Archive-of-All-Knowledge/README.md

 ### 4) Quest Completion Triggering

 `Assets/Scripts/IslandQuestCompletionTrigger.cs` can mark stars complete when the player enters a trigger volume.
+This will also be reflected on the sprite changes on the main island. (i.e. the stars will be lit up upon completing the main quest on the corresponding island)

 ## Narrative Structure (High Level)